AMERICAN SCHOOL IN TOKYO

 Takahashi Tané was Vining's secretary in Japan; Nomura Koichi, a scholar of German, was in charge of the academic education of the prince; Sumikira Shiro was one of five chamberlains and spoke English; and Mr. Kikuchi was an English teacher at Gakushuin Middle School.
 The remaining members of the entourage are not further identified by Vining.

+In three cars we proceeded through the monotonous streets o€ Washington Heights.
+Word of the imperial visitor had somehow got around among the Japanese servants, many of whom were out bowing.
+A few extra policemen were on duty, but the Americans appeared oblivious.
 Bill Carty of the Paramount News just happened to come out of his house at the moment when the three cars passed.
 A very quick-witted young man, he took in the situation at a glance, and I have never seen anyone move faster.
 He jumped into his blue jeep, turned it around on two wheels, and whizzing past us was on the school steps in time to photograph our arrival.
+Miss Marjorie Fox, the blond young acting principal, a very able and attractive girl, was at the door to meet us.
+She took us first to the teachers' room, where we all sat down and she explained to us very simply and slowly the history and organization of the school.
+The boys all listened intently and understood practically everything that was said, more, in fact, than the grownups did.

 The school was accustomed to entertaining Japanese visitors, mostly teachers who came to see in practice some of the new methods which they had previously encountered only in theory, and the children went ahead with their work without paying any attention to them.